Application Merge

 A description of your imageOpen concept 3 in a new tab

-For this concept, I flipped everything on it's head and shifted away from a catalog-centric experience into a publishing and content-management product.
+Looking toward the future, this concept shifted away from a catalog-centric experience into a publishing and content-management product.

 Starting small with entry points from the platform to the publishing tool could be considered in the near term.
-Ultimately, ideas from this concept where incorporated into a new product called Collection Loader.
+Ultimately, ideas from this concept inspired new product called Collection Loader.

 Final Design